The Red of Earth and of Robins

 to assume that there is

-any agency anyway, anywhere, anymore.
+anyway, anywhere, anymore.

 There’s a metaphor somewhere around here